MuhammadMuradKhan/UTM-THESIS/SNWM-tool/Workflow model/readme.md

 The second component is the selenium.
 The simplest way to understand this component is to imagine a browser that can be controlled using programmable commands.
 Selenium usage is divided into three parts, Selenium web driver, a Browser and Jave libraries.
 Selenium web driver is a standalone software that acts as a server.
 Selenium web driver is configured to launch a Browser (second part) and control all interactions performed on the browser.
 Selenium web driver is initiated using java code via Selenium libraries.
 Once selenium libraries are initiated, java code is written to send commands to the driver, which in response perform actions on the browser and return the state of the web to the java application.

+###### Java agents

+The third component is the Java agents.
+Java agents is a Java program which mimics human behavior on the social network website, hence, it is called an agent [2].
+This component is further divided into human similar actions such as LoginToFacebook(), GetPosts(), GetPostsAttributes(), GetPostsComments() and GetPostsLikes().
+Each action is represented by a function that performs respective tasks on the browser connected via selenium web driver.

 ## Phases